GitLeeRepo/RestApiNotes/RestApiNotes.md

 # Overview

-Notes on the REST API (often refered to as RESTful APIs)
+Notes on the REST API (often referred to as RESTful APIs)

 # Reference